UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Causal Decision-Making with Finite Data

+If $X=x$ is the best action in one SCM ($ATE(x) > 0$ in $S_1$) but not the best action in another ($ATE(x) < 0$ in $S_2$) where both SCMs are consistent with the finite input samples, then the decision is ambiguous.
 If the best decision cannot be determined from the bounds of causal effect, a possible next step is to collect more samples to improve the confidence of our estimations.
 However, for the non-identifiable causal query, even in the limit of infinite data, the bounds of causal effects from two actions may still overlap.
-In that case, one would need to resort to other approaches, such as utilizing additional variables.
+When we estimate the empirical joint distribution from finite samples, we experience non-id uncertainty and sample uncertainty entangled together.
+In the next section, we decompose them for decision-making.

-We specify the process of reaching to the final decision through a sequence of three moves: $i)$ we \textit{\textbf{return}} the best action ({shown as} \checkmark), $ii)$ {we can not decide yet but conclude that no amount of data points would disambiguate the causal effect.} Thus, we must \textit{\textbf{observe}} additional variables, $iii)$ we can not decide yet {but it is possible that collecting more data points can disambiguate the causal effect.} Thus, we \textit{\textbf{collect}} more samples.
-The main question we pose in this paper is that: \emph{Can we ever know whether collecting more samples will never lead to informed decision-making?} To answer this question, we need to gain insight into two different types of epistemic uncertainty without knowing the observational distribution exactly: one modeling uncertainty due to unobserved confounding, and one modeling the uncertainty due to finite samples.
+The main question we pose in this paper is: \emph{Can we know whether collecting more samples will never lead to informed decision-making?} To answer this question, we need to gain insight into two different types of epistemic uncertainty without knowing the observational distribution exactly: one modeling uncertainty due to unobserved confounding, and one modeling the uncertainty due to finite samples.

 Our proposed method distinguishes between the two uncertainties by providing a lower bound for the uncertainty that cannot be reduced by collecting more samples.
 This helps us decide the right conclusion about data collection practices for decision-making.
-In the next section, we introduce \epSample and \epNonID uncertainty for single and multiple actions.